quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 # Concrete Event Types and Event Schema {#event-types-and-schema}

-Concrete event types (for example: packet_sent), as well as related data types (for example: QUICPacketHeader), are grouped in event namespaces (for example: quic) which in turn are defined in one or multiple event schemas (for example: urn:ietf:params:qlog:events:quic and urn:ietf:params:qlog:events:quic#extension1).
+Concrete event types, as well as related data types, are grouped in event namespaces which in turn are defined in one or multiple event schemas.

+As an example, the `QUICPacketSent` and `QUICPacketHeader` event and data types would be part of the `quic` namespace, which is defined in an event schema with URI `urn:ietf:params:qlog:events:quic`.
+A later extension that adds a new QUIC frame `QUICNewFrame` would also be part of the `quic` namespace, but defined in a new event schema with URI `urn:ietf:params:qlog:events:quic#new-frame-extension`.

 Concrete event types MUST belong to a single event namespace and MUST have a registered non-empty identifier of type `text`.